jleonard/firebase-for-your-face/README.md

 ### Increments
-Implements [distributed counters](https://firebase.google.com/docs/firestore/solutions/counters) (eg. likes, views) across a group of shards in a collection.
+Implements [distributed counters](https://firebase.google.com/docs/firestore/solutions/counters) (eg. likes, views) across a group of shards in a collection. **Note** this is for managing a count at a *collection* level.

-*First* configure firebase and create a firestore instance...
+**First** configure firebase and create a firestore instance...
 ```
 require('dotenv').config();